 Looking old can make you feel old, but it doesn’t have to be that way.
 Have you ever stared at your reflection, wishing you could tighten up sagging skin?
 Would you like a little less droop around your jaw?
 You may want to consider a facelift.
 As with any medical procedure, it’s important to understand what to expect before, during, and after treatment.

 There are two different surgical approaches to a facelift.
-Your surgeon will recommend what he feels will achieve the most desirable results for you.
+Dr Turner will recommend what he feels will achieve the most desirable results for you.